anoldboy/GreekVatValidator/README.md

 # GreekVatValidator
 Greek vat number validation algorithm in javascript.

 Algorithm doesn't prompt for input data from user.
 Just using a variable with the number and then shows the steps of the algorithm.
-So in order to test it you have to statically change the price of the variable.
+So in order to test it you have to statically change the price of the variable, before you run the program.

 VAT Format:
 * [c9 c8 c7 c6 c5 c4 c3 c2 c1] where c1 - c9 are the digits of the vat number.